 - Julie Birkenmaier, professor, School of Social Work, College for Public Health and Social Justice (term ends May 2023)

-- Miriam Joseph, assistant provost for Academic Policy and Educational Compliance [CHAIR]
+- Miriam Joseph, special assistant to the provost [CHAIR]

 - Jane McHowat, associate dean for Faculty Affairs and Professional Development (SOM)